binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

-This repo is created and maintained by [Binh Nguyen](http://binhnguyennus.com/).
-Feel free to use it at your convenience!
+This repo is created and maintained by [Binh Nguyen](http://binhnguyennus.com/), R&D Engineer at The Agency for Science, Technology and Research of Singapore (A*Star).
+I am fortunate to be a part of a small but elite Vietnamese team, working remotely on various software projects with international clients.
+If you want to join us, please message me directly on LinkedIn!
 Thank you & Happy coding :heart: